 In response to this movement and calls from local Black community members and leaders and their allies to act, the City of Langley Council adopted this resolution on July 6, 2020.

-Dismantling Systemic Racism Ad Hoc Group meets @ 4:30 every second Wednesday of the month.
-Virtual meetings at this time.
+Dismantling Systemic Racism Working Group meets @ 4:30 every second and fourth Wednesday of the month.
+The meetings are virtual until further notice.

 Click here for DSR Meeting Agendas, Minutes and Packets

-Communications to the Dismantling Systemic Racism Ad Hoc Group can be sent to:
+Communications to the Dismantling Systemic Racism Working Group can be sent to:

-Members of the Dismantling Systemic Racism Ad Hoc Group are:
+Members of the Dismantling Systemic Racism Working Group are:

 Irene Vernon, Co-Chair